benpence/keepintouch/README.md

 # Scheduling

+## Overdue Scheduler

+The Overdue Scheduler is the default scheduler.
 For each entry in the data file, _keepintouch_ determines a score to sort the entries by:

     today - (last contacted + (interval +/- 25%))

+where the `+/- 25%` added or subtracted is randomized each time you run _keepintouch_.
 Entries with the greatest score will be listed to you first and will tend to be those people that you have not contacted in a while and you wish to contact more often.
 You don't have to use the program on a regular basis.

+You can use the Overdue Scheduler with either of these commands:

+    $ keepintouch keepintouch.data
+    $ keepintouch keepintouch.data schedule Overdue

+## Backlog Scheduler

+The Backlog Scheduler will sort the entries by:

+    today - (last contacted + interval)

+Every entry that is due in the future will not be shown.
+You can use the Backlog Scheduler with this command:

+    $ keepintouch keepintouch.data schedule backlog

+## Random Scheduler

+The Random scheduler sorts the entries randomly and is not terribly useful.
+You can use the Random Scheduler with this command:

+    $ keepintouch keepintouch.data schedule random

 # TODO

 ## Feature

-* _keepintouch_ should have more scheduling policies and let you choose at use time

 ## Fix